-The planning framework recognizes the potential for future residential and commercial development in the southeast portion of urban area adjacent to the Study Area, but discourages development across most of the area.
-Two of the state land sections (20 and 30) are within a long-term planning reserve area defined in the Flagstaff Regional Plan and have high development potential such that it is generally anticipated that they will be developed within the next 10 to 30 years.
-Recognizing local interest in compact development, and also open space conservation and limiting impacts on public lands, the state, county, and city hope to achieve internal buffering of lands adjacent to the U.S. Forest Service.
+The planning frame work recognizes the potential for future residential and commercial development in the southeast portion of urban area adjacent to the Study Area, but discourages development across most of the area.
+State land section 20 is within a long-term planning reserve area defined in the Flagstaff Regional Plan and has high development potential such that it is generally anticipated that they will be developed within the next 10 to 30 years.
+Recognizing local interest in compact development, and also open space conservation and limiting impacts on public lands, the state, county, and city hope to achieve internal buffering of lands adjacent to the national forest.
+State land section 30 was assigned first priority for retention as open space in the Flagstaff Open Spaces and

+Greenways Plan, which has been incorporated into the Flagstaff Regional Plan.
 Other Arizona State Land Department lands are less developable and thus would have lower value, raising the possibility for future conservation through sale, exchange, or placement of a conservation easement or other mechanism.